kckuei/odin-ruby-chess/README.md

 # Odin: Ruby Chess
 A command line chess game implemented with `ruby` for the TOP ruby final project.
-Uses a composition-ish object-oriented programming approach in it's implementation.
+Uses a composition-ish object-oriented programming approach.

+Implements most of the basic game mechanics (i.e., movement, check, checkmate, castling, pond promotion, etc.), in addition to a few easter egg features (e.g. chaos modes).
+Play against another human, a computer, or spectate by setting up two computers to play against each other in the options menu.

 [👉Live Demo👈](https://replit.com/@KevinKuei/Odin-Ruby-Chess#main.rb)